Mass Casualty Incident!!

 In a civilian setting, this can also mean a resource constrained environment due to time, availability of services, or lack of nearby medical personnel.

-A perfect example of this is yesterday’s explosion.
-The hospitals and EMS in the city were immediately overwhelmed, and hundreds if not thousands of casualties wandered aimlessly seeking care.
+A perfect example of this recently is the explosion in Kabul.
+The hospitals and EMS in the city were immediately overwhelmed, and hundreds of casualties wandered aimlessly seeking care.

 Step 1: Size the Scene Up